 New Smyrna Beach Housing Authority Opens New Affordable Housing

-Years of planning and work came to fruition on April 14th as The New Smyrna Beach Housing Authority held a ribbon cutting ceremony to celebrate the completion of their new open market homes.
-A collaborative effort between the Housing Authority, the City of New Smyrna Beach and Volusia County, these houses represent some of the first significant rental housing development in the Historic West Side neighborhood in nearly 50 years.
-City plans describe the Historic West Side is a predominately African-American community dating back 150 years to the period after the Civil War, and the community thrived with the beginning of the Florida East Coast Railroad.
-However, a 30 year strike lessened the railroad’s economic impact on the area and severely impacted the neighborhood’s economy.
-New Smyrna Beach; and the West Side in particular, were also hit hard by recessions such as the recent housing crisis in the late 2000s.
+Years of planning and work came to fruition on April 14th as The New Smyrna Beach Housing Authority held a ribbon-cutting ceremony to celebrate the completion of their new open market homes.
+A collaborative effort between the Housing Authority, the City of New Smyrna Beach, and Volusia County, these houses represent some of the first significant rental housing development in the Historic West Side neighborhood in nearly 50 years.
+City plans describe the Historic West Side as a predominately African-American community dating back 150 years to the period after the Civil War, and the community thrived with the beginning of the Florida East Coast Railroad.
+However, a 30-year strike lessened the railroad's economic impact on the area and severely impacted the neighborhood's economy.
+New Smyrna Beach; and the West Side, in particular, were also hit hard by recessions such as the recent housing crisis in the late 2000s.